Four steps to password freedom

 - Is the password you type into the application the same as the password you use to sign-in to Windows?

 Some organizations will empower their users to write this information while some may insist on having a member of the IT department shadow them.
 An objective viewer may notice a password prompt that the user overlooks simply because of muscle memory.
 As previously mentioned, this information is critical.
-You could miss one password prompt which could delay the transition to password-less.
+You could miss one password prompt that could delay the transition to being passwordless.

 Identify password usage and plan, develop, and deploy password mitigations